How does Congregation Sharing work?

 New World Scheduler does not use Email or a Mail Server to share or transfer data.

-We recommend brothers be cautious about sharing congregation information via email.
 Using Email or a Mail Server to transfer data is relatively insecure and unsafe.

 • For example, Gmail, Hotmail, Outlook do not use encryption